tttsaurus/OME-Tweaks/README.md

 This mod aims to add a bunch of configurable QoL tweaks to other mods.

 ## Features For Now
+- JEI
-- Support custom JEI category order
+  - Support custom jei category order
+- Industrial Foregoing
   - Add the harvest level and blacklist to Industrial Foregoing's infinity drill
+- SCP Lockdown
+  - Add config to disable several scp capabilities

 ## Credits
 This mod is created using [GregTechCEu's Buildscripts](https://github.com/GregTechCEu/Buildscripts)